 5. Moons

-Similar to the moon of Earth, Mars also has two small potato-shaped moons, and their names are Phobos and Deimos.
+Similar to the Moon of Earth, Mars also has two small potato-shaped moons, and their names are Phobos and Deimos.

 6. Potential for Life